 What are the main findings?

-The diagnosis of breakthrough pain remains controversial.
+The diagnosis of breakthrough pain (BTP) remains controversial.

 Preliminary evidence supports the construct validity of the newly developed BTPAQ-SR.

 What is the implication of the main finding?

 There is an urgent clinical need for conceptual clarity around breakthrough pain, as well as the development and adoption of a standardized, consensus-based assessment tool in paediatrics.